MillionConcepts/lhorizon/docs/paper.md

 the performance of `jplhorizons` was inadequate for our use case. _astroquery_’s parsers and _astropy_ tables are powerful, but this power comes at a performance cost.
 The cost is irrelevant for many applications, but quite relevant for use cases with tens to hundreds of thousands of data points per analysis.
 We wrote an entirely new response parser using only builtins, _NumPy_, and _pandas_, resulting in performance improvements of 10-100x.
+(Since then, there have been significant backend improvements in _astropy_ tables, and `lhorizon` typically offers only about 10x speed and 50% memory reduction over `jplhorizons`.
+Benchmark notebooks are available in our GitHub repository.)

-We submitted minimal workarounds for the API issues to _astroquery_, but the changes we made in our fork were too extensive to be folded into _astroquery_ via a PR -- especially because removing _astropy_ objects and idioms was one of our major design goals.
+We submitted minimal workarounds for the API issues to _astroquery_, but the changes we made in our fork were too extensive to be folded into
+_astroquery_ via a PR -- especially because removing _astropy_ objects and idioms was one of our major design goals.
 We named this fork `lhorizon` and have continued developing it as a distinct project.

 # Statement of Need

-JPL is the most authoritative producer of solar system ep`hemerides.
+JPL is the most authoritative producer of solar system ephemerides.
 Its geometry products are essential elements of academic and industrial work in planetary science, astronomy, geosciences, and many other fields.
 They are useful for any application that makes use of artificial satellites or needs to know about the position of solar system bodies (even “simple” quantities like the solar angle at an arbitrary Earth location).
 Their value as public resources is